zanaptak/TypedCssClasses/README.md

 #### CSS bundle size

-When using a custom-generated Tailwind CSS file in your local build process, the [Tailwind documentation](https://tailwindcss.com/docs/controlling-file-size) recommends using Purgecss to reduce your CSS bundle size.
+When using a custom-generated Tailwind CSS file in your local build process, the [Tailwind documentation](https://tailwindcss.com/docs/controlling-file-size) recommends using PurgeCSS to reduce your CSS bundle size.
 With the `Naming.Verbatim` option, that technique will work with this library as well.
-Include your `*.fs` view files in the Purgecss content definition, and it will identify the classes you are actually using and remove unused classes from the final bundle.
+Include your `*.fs` view files in the PurgeCSS content definition, and it will identify the classes you are actually using and remove unused classes from the final bundle.

 Try it out with the [Fable Tailwind sample](https://github.com/zanaptak/TypedCssClasses/tree/master/sample/FableTailwind).